 - Inclusive sharing of benefits from green SHP development: by extensively engaging stakeholders, the project is balancing their priorities and creating inclusive opportunities for sharing the multiple benefits from green SHP development among them.
-Green SHP develop generates an array of benefits shared across the spectrum of stakeholders, including economic gains, environmental improvements, climate mitigation, gender mainstreaming, etc., which showcases the feasibility of continuing green upgrades of the SHP industry of China. - Raised awareness and support among stakeholders: By actively engaging SHP stakeholders in its decision-making, technical demonstration, and knowledge sharing, the Project is exerting positive influence on the way the concept of green SHP is perceived, understood, and implemented among government officials, technical personnel, and plant owners, and such influence is propagating beyond the provinces of the demonstration plants. - 2.
+Green SHP develop generates an array of benefits shared across the spectrum of stakeholders, including economic gains, environmental improvements, climate mitigation, gender mainstreaming, etc., which showcases the feasibility of continuing green upgrades of the SHP industry of China. - 2.
 Please provide any feedback submitted by national counterparts, GEF OFP, co-financiers, and other partners/stakeholders of the project (e.g. private sector, CSOs, NGOs, etc.).